warelab/release-notes/sorghum-guides/Genomic Resources---2021-06-16.md

 ### Naturally occurring genetic variation - Single Nucleotide Polymorphisms (SNPs)
 Currently in SorghumBase, there are two SNPs data sets for sorghum BTx623:
-- The Morris SNP dataset (Morris et al. 2013) consists of ~265,000 SNPs genotyped in 378 accessions from the US sorghum association panel (SAP).
-- The Mace SNP dataset (Mace et al. 2013) includes almost 6.5 million SNPs genotyped in 45 *Sorghum bicolor* lines including the BTx623 reference genome plus 2 *S. propinquum* lines reported by Mace and colleagues (Mace et al. 2013).
+- The Lozano SNP dataset (Lozano et al, 2021) consists of nearly 13 million SNPs in 499 sorghum accessions, including lines from the TERRA-MEPP and TERRA-REF population panels, and the samples previously reported by Emma Mace and collaborators (Mace et al, 2013).
-  The data were obtained by resequencing the genomes of the 44 *S. bicolor* lines representing the primary gene pool and spanning dimensions of geographic origin, end-use and taxonomic group (i.e., major races of cultivated *S. bicolor*, landraces, improved inbreds, progenitors, wild and weedy), and the first resequenced genome of *S. propinquum*, all of which were mapped to the BTx623 *S. bicolor* reference genome.
+- The Boatwright SNP dataset (Boatwright et al, 2022) consists of almost 44 million genetic variants including nearly 38 millon SNPs and 5 million indels genotyped in 400 Sorghum Association Panel (SAP) accessions via whole-genome sequencing (WGS).

 ### Chemically induced variation -  Ethyl methanesulfonate (EMS)-induced mutations
-Currently in SorghumBase, there is one collection of EMS-induced mutant lines.
+Currently in SorghumBase, there are two collections of EMS-induced mutant lines.
 EMS is a chemical commonly used to cause point mutations, that is, to change single nucleotides in the DNA of a plant seed.

-- The Xin EMS dataset (Jiao et al. 2016) includes almost 1.5 million EMS-induced G/C to A/T transition mutations annotated from 252 M3 families selected from the 6,400 sorghum mutant library in BTx623 background described by Xin and colleagues (Xin et al. 2008).
-Genomic DNA used for sequencing was pooled from 20 M3 plants per M2 family (Jiao et al. 2016).
+- The Xin EMS dataset (Jiao et al. 2016) includes over 1.7 million EMS-induced G/C to A/T transition mutations annotated from 252 M3 mutant family pools selected from the 6,400 sorghum mutant library in BTx623 background described by Xin and colleagues (Xin et al. 2008).
+Genomic DNA used for sequencing was pooled from 20 x M3 plants per M2 family (Jiao et al. 2016).
+This set superseded the 1.5 million mutations originally called in the Jiao study.
+- The Addo-Quaye dataset (Addo-Quaye et al. 2018) with over 2.5 million variations identified in 486 sorghum accessions from the M3 generation of an EMS-mutagenized sorghum population.

 ## Phenotypic Variation - Quantitative Trait Locus (QTLs) {#qtls}